federicalaurino/MANworks/README.md

   - `3_Ybifurcation/` : solve the problem with Y-shaped network
   - `4_primalmixed/`  : compare the output of primal and mixed solvers
   - `5_CFS/`          : simulate the flow of CSF in the brain
+  - `6_singlebranch_transport/`: solve the coupled diffusion problem on a single-vessel network
+  - `7_Ybifurcation_transport/`: solve the coupled diffusion problem on a single-vessel network
+  - `8_network_transport/`: solve the coupled diffusion problem on a single-vessel network

 - `config.mk`: Specify the variable GETFEM_PREFIX for GetFEM++ library

 - `Doxyfile` : Instruction to build the code documentation